Writing good, well structured OKRs increases performance and engagement.

 Objective 14: Share knowledge of our product team with the community

 Product Management OKRs are not easy and require some time to master them and use them effectively.
 It's ok to have value-based Key Results before the release of the product.
 But after the release, it's best to focus on the most critical metrics of your product.

-Here are more OKR examples for Marketing, Engineering, Sales, HR/PO teams.
+Here are more OKR examples for Marketing, Engineering, Sales, Human Resources/People Ops teams.